 Let's look at what we have discovered.

-Making rational and reasonable estimates of the time which must elapse between the events of Exodus 16 verses 1 to 25, we have found that the 28th and the 21st would have been Shabbats.
+Making rational and reasonable estimates of the time which must elapse between the events of Exodus 16 verse 1 to verse 25, we have found that the 28th and the 21st would have been Shabbats.
 That means that the 14th was also a Shabbat, and therefore the 15th was NOT a Shabbat and the Lunar Shabbat theory is completely and utterly destroyed.

 So I have shown that by two calculations the 15th of the month in Exodus 16 was not a Shabbat; that by both estimates, i.e., that even if all events of Exodus 16:1-8 took place in one evening, the 15th, which requires the Shabbat to be the 16th, or by a more reasonable estimate wherein reasonable times are assessed, in which the Shabbat is found to be the 14th, THE LUNAR SHABBAT theory that the the 15th of the 2nd month of the Exodus 16:1 was a Shabbat is DISPROVEN!

 So either way one looks at it, using “The Reasonable Interpretation” or “The Least Time Interpretation”, the 15th of the second month found in Exodus 16 cannot be a Shabbat and the Lunar Shabbat theory is disproven.
 The absolute bottom line is this: Under anyone’s timeline of the events of Exodus 16:1-25, they cannot, repeat, cannot happen in the 2 days of the 15th and 16th compelling the 15th to be a Shabbat!
 I reiterate: the Lunar Shabbat theory is disproven!
 Need I say it again?
 THE LUNAR SHABBAT IS DISPROVEN!

 Oh dear!
 It seems that the Lunar Sabbatarians have attempted to circumvent this proof!
 “Bro.
 Arnold Bowen”, in his on-line book, “The Lunar Sabbath Book”, says on page 13, “...
 Israel had come to the wilderness of sin and made camp by the beginning of the fifteenth day.
 When the fifteenth day arrived, Israel complained to Moses that ADONAI had brought them to the desert to die.
 Thus there is no basis for the claim that Israel was traveling on the 15th day.”